What do you need to know about accidents caused by truck driver fatigue?

 These accidents are particularly scary because they involve the trucker completely losing control of their rig.
 A semi-truck is composed of the cab where the driver sits, and the trailer that carries the cargo and is attached to the cab by a hitch.
 If the driver tries to stop too suddenly, the cab will stop more quickly than the heavy trailer.
 The hitch will then act as a pivot point where the trailer continues to move forward as the cab stops.
 At this point, the driver has lost all control of the trailer as it cascades forward, taking out everything in its path.

 Side impact accidents or “T-bones” are thankfully a less common type of truck accident.
 They typically happen when a driver is not paying attention as they make their way through an intersection.
 Unfortunately, they can be just as devastating as other types of accidents since the full weight of the truck crushes the side of the vehicle and anything in its path.

 Let Us Help

 If you or a loved one has been involved in a truck accident, you may be experiencing one of the most difficult times in your life right now.
 You have been hit with a life-altering trauma, and your stress levels and emotions are running high.
-The attorneys at Hames, Anderson, Whitlow & O’Leary are here for you.
-We have helped countless people in your situation navigate the legal minefield that can result when someone else’s carelessness causes major upheaval in your life.
-Call us today, or contact us online to set up an appointment for your free consultation.
+We’re here to help.
+Contact us today to schedule a consultation.